LuisLuettgens/Bank-account-parser/README.md

 Follow the instructions and paste one of these URLs into your web browser or `ctrl + click` them.

-You should see the jupyter environment as shown below:
+You should see the Jupyter environment, as shown below:

 ![Jupyter environment](./images/Jupyter-DKB.png)